Subtitle: Where are my grandparents buried?

 - Post pictures of John & Jennie’s gravestone to Roberts Cemetery website with notes about the reported discrepancies and actual directions/ location of Roberts Cemetery- DONE.

 - Contact person responsible for Settee Cemetery and ask about the cemetery names – DONE.
+UPDATE: She was also gracious and removed John and Jennie’s names from the Settee Cemetery list.

 This was a very emotional trip for many reasons.
 Actually locating and seeing my grandparents’ grave was a tearful reunion.
 I am proud that I was able to solve this particular mystery for myself and others.
 We learned more about what to do and not do during a genealogy-based vacation.
 Future blog posts will chronicle more of our experiences during this trip.